Random Permutations Fix a Worst Case for Cyclic Coordinate Descent: Convergence of RPCD for the Permutation-Invariant

-Note in particular that the decrease over the first epoch is rather dramatic --- a factor of approximately $2\ddd$.
-In fact, a decrease of approximately this factor in the expected function value can be observed for all three variants (CCD, RPCD, and RCD) on just the first {\em iteration}, as the following result shows. \begin{theorem} Consider solving \eqref{eq:q} with the matrix $A$ defined in \eqref{eq:Ainvariant} RCD or RPCD with exact line search \eqref{eq:q.exact}.
-Given any $x^0$, then after a single iteration, the expected function value is
+We noted in the numerical experiments (Figures~\ref{fig:different_n} and \ref{fig:expected}) that the decrease in $f$ over the first epoch of RPCD is rather dramatic.
+In fact, after just a single {\em iteration}, the function value was often of order $\ddd$, for all three variants (CCD, RPCD, and RCD).
+The following result supports this observation. \begin{theorem} Consider solving \eqref{eq:q} with the matrix $A$ defined in \eqref{eq:Ainvariant} using RCD or RPCD with exact line search \eqref{eq:q.exact}.
+Given any $x^0$, the expected function value after a single iteration satisfies

-where $i$ denotes the coordinate chosen for updating at the first iteration.
-For the case of CCD, we have $i=1$, and the same estimate applies, with the expectation with respect to $i$ omitted.

-If in addition the elements of $x^0$ are i.i.d. $N(0,1)$, then after a single iteration, the expected function value (with respect to both $i$ and $x^0$) is

-\end{theorem} \begin{proof} Note that $i$ is chosen uniformly at random from $\{ 1,2,\dotsc,n\}$ for both RPCD and RCD.
+where $i$ denotes the coordinate chosen for updating at the first iteration. \end{theorem} \begin{proof} Note that $i$ is chosen uniformly at random from $\{ 1,2,\dotsc,n\}$ for both RPCD and RCD.
 After one step of CD, we have

 Thus from \eqref{eq:Ainvariant} we have